Ágio Pereira

-Hermenegildo Augusto "Ágio" Cabral Pereira Alves (also known as Ágio Pereira) (born 31 March 1956) is an East Timorese politician.
-He is a member of the National Congress for Timorese Reconstruction (CNRT).
+Hermenegildo Augusto "Ágio" Cabral Pereira Alves (also known as Ágio Pereira) (born 31 March 1956) is an East Timorese politician, and a member of the National Congress for Timorese Reconstruction (CNRT).

+He is the incumbent Minister of the Presidency of the Council of Ministers, serving since July 2023 in the IX Constitutional Government of East Timor led by Prime Minister Xanana Gusmão.

-In the VI Constitutional Government of East Timor, Pereira was one of four Ministers of State, and also Minister of the Presidency of the Council of Ministers.
+In the VI Constitutional Government, Pereira was one of four Ministers of State, and also Minister of the Presidency of the Council of Ministers.
 In the VII Constitutional Government, he was Deputy Minister of the Prime Minister for the Delimitation of Borders.
 From June 2018 to May 2020, he was again Minister of State and Minister of the Council of Ministers, in the VIII Constitutional Government.

 Early life and career

 Pereira was born in the then Portuguese Timor (now East Timor) on 31 March 1956.
 During the 24 years of the Indonesian occupation of East Timor (1975-1999), he lived initially in the Portuguese capital, Lisbon, where he studied music and worked as a civil servant.
 Later, Pereira emigrated to Australia where his first daughter Shana was born in 1980.
 From 1991 to 1999 he was executive director of the Australian-based international humanitarian organization East Timor Relief Association Incorporated Inc. (ETRA), which advocated the independence of East Timor and provided humanitarian aid.

 In July 1999, Pereira returned to East Timor, one month before the independence referendum.
 In September 2000, upon the founding of the centre-right Social Democratic Party (PSD), Pereira became its Vice Chairman.
 Previously, he was a member of the leftist Fretilin party.

 Between 1999 and 2001, Pereira was the PSD representative in the National Council of Timorese Resistance (CNRT), the umbrella organization of the East Timorese independence movement.
 From 1999 to 2000, he led the National Emergency Commission, which provided care to those who had been traumatised by violent militia attacks.
 From 2000 to 2001, he was a member of the National Consultative Council (NCC), which aimed to represent the population of East Timor in the UN administration.
 In that capacity, Pereira was appointed Deputy Spokesman, Chairman of the Standing Committee on Budget and Finance, and Vice-Chairman of the Standing Committee on Political Affairs.